Nikolai Krylenko: Fall from power and execution

-Krylenko was promoted to Commissar of Justice of the USSR on July 20, 1936, and was directly involved in the first waves of Joseph Stalin's Great Purges between 1935 and 1938.
+Krylenko was promoted to Commissar of Justice of the USSR on 20 July 1936, and was directly involved in the first waves of Joseph Stalin's Great Purges between 1935 and 1938.
 However, at the first session of the newly reorganized Supreme Soviet of the Soviet Union in January 1938, he was denounced by an up-and-coming Stalinist, Mir Jafar Baghirov:

 The attack had been carefully prepared in advance and Molotov endorsed it.
-In response, Stalin removed Krylenko from his post on January 19, 1938, turning the Commissariat over to his replacement, N. M. Rychkov.
+In response, Stalin removed Krylenko from his post on 19 January 1938, turning the Commissariat over to his replacement, N. M. Rychkov.
 Leaving the Kremlin, Krylenko and his family traveled to his dacha outside Moscow.
-On the evening of January 31, 1938, Krylenko received a phone call from Stalin, who told him, saying: "Don't get upset.
+On the evening of 31 January 1938, Krylenko received a phone call from Stalin, who told him: "Don't get upset.
 We trust you.
 Keep doing the work you were assigned to on the new legal code."
 This phone call calmed Krylenko, but later that evening his home was raided by an NKVD squad.
 Krylenko and his family were arrested.

 After three days of interrogation and torture by the NKVD, Krylenko "confessed" that he had been a "wrecker" since 1930.
 On April 3, he made an additional statement, claiming to have been an enemy of Lenin before the October Revolution.
-During his last interrogation on June 28, 1938, Krylenko named thirty Commissariat of Justice officials whom he had allegedly recruited into an anti-Soviet conspiracy, including Vladimir Antonov-Ovseyenko.
+During his last interrogation on 28 June 1938, Krylenko named thirty Commissariat of Justice officials whom he had allegedly recruited into an anti-Soviet conspiracy, including Vladimir Antonov-Ovseyenko.

-Nikolai Krylenko was tried by the Military Collegium of the Soviet Supreme Court on July 29, 1938.
+Nikolai Krylenko was tried by the Military Collegium of the Soviet Supreme Court on 29 July 1938.
 In accordance with Krylenko's own theories of socialist legality, the verdict and sentence had been decided in advance.
 The trial lasted only twenty minutes, just long enough for Krylenko to retract his false confessions.
 After being found guilty, he was taken away and immediately shot once in the back of the head.